 For this comparison, however, I feel like it is a total wash.
 Pick the one you like best (that fits your budget), and you’ll come back with something fantastic.
 Just remember to shoot slightly overexposed (also known as ETTR/Expose To The Right) and correct your image in post to get the best possible image.
 Underexposing any of these cameras will add noise and sometimes color issues.

+Finally, you can check out McMillan’s article and his insights on the topic here.
 Share your thoughts.
 I’m interested in getting your opinions on these four cameras.

 [source: Stray Angel Films]

 Disclaimer: As an Amazon Associate partner and participant in B&H and Adorama Affiliate programmes, we earn a small comission from each purchase made through the affiliate links listed above at no additional cost to you.

 Claim your copy of DAVINCI RESOLVE - SIMPLIFIED COURSE with 50% off!
 Get Instant Access!